11 Top-Rated Tourist Attractions in Sapporo

 8 Sapporo TV Tower

 Built in 1957, the 147-meter-tall Sapporo TV Tower (Sapporo Terebi-tō) remains one of the city's most visited landmarks.
-Easily accessible from Odori Avenue Park, the tower offers superb views over Sapporo from its observation deck as well as from its restaurant.
-In addition to on-site stores, the tower also houses an interesting exhibit on the ground floor relating to the structure's history, along with access to Odori Avenue Park and a large underground shopping precinct.
-A highlight of the tower's exterior are the large digital clocks installed in 1961.
+Easily accessible from Odori Park, the tower offers superb views over Sapporo from its observation deck, as well as from its restaurant.
+In addition to on-site stores, the tower also houses an interesting exhibit on the ground floor relating to the structure's history, along with access to a large underground shopping precinct.
+A highlight of the tower's exterior are the large digital clocks installed in 1961, and at night, it's certainly pleasant enjoying a meal at one of the many traditional food outlets close by as you admire the tower's illuminations.

 9 Former Hokkaidō Government Office